We’re the mechanics lien experts. It’s fast, easy, affordable, and done right.File now

 As for the trade exam, this can vary depending on which classification is applied for.
 These can be open-book or closed-book, and range from 50 to 115 questions.
 You can read a full breakdown of the exams and classifications here.

 In order to pass, you’ll need to get a 70% or higher.
-So how long do you have to wait to get your results?
-You don’t.
 Exams are taken on the testing center computer, and you’ll know your score immediately.
 If you didn’t pass, you’ll have to wait 30 days to retake it.

 Penalties for unlicensed contract work

-Any person performing work that is covered under one of these license requirements can be facing some serious penalties.
-First off, the licensing board will assess a fine of, at maximum, 10% of the contract value.
+Any contractor that doesn’t hold the proper license for the work they are performing can face some serious penalties.
+First, the licensing board will assess a fine of up to 10% of the contract value.
 In addition to this fine, if the board brings the violation to the courts, the unlicensed contractor can face more fines for any actual damages caused and be liable for attorney fees and court costs.

-If the contractor is licensed, but performing work not covered under they classification; they can also face these penalties.
-Also, depending on the severity of the infraction, the existence of any fraud or deceit, or previous history of violations; the board can also decide to temporarily suspend or completely revoke the contractor’s license all together.
+Depending on the severity of the infraction, the existence of any fraud or deceit, or previous history of violations, the board can also decide to temporarily suspend or completely revoke the contractor’s license altogether.